lurgh/infinitive-jkp717/README.md

   * Need to develop or adapt a Home Assistant custom component for multi-zone use.
 The existing hass-infinitive componentfrom @mww012 works but only shows the 1st zone.
 Looking for ideas on this since the HA climate platform only supports one zone.

-This README has been updated with some more info about this forl but more needs to be written.
+This README has been updated with some info about this fork but more needs to be written.

 # infinitive
 Infinitive impersonates a SAM on a Carrier Infinity system management bus.